 See the REI Wonderland Chair

 Dimensions: 14 x 20 x 24 in.

 Seat height: 6 in.

 Weight: 6 lb.
 13 oz.

 What we don’t: Unless you need a low chair, there are more comfortable options.

-Chairs with a low seat height like the Alps Mountaineering Rendezvous excel in places where it’s required, like an outdoor concert, or for times when it’s best to be low to the ground, like a beach.
-Of these chair types, the Rendezvous is a standout in terms of comfort—the chair sits at a recline to stretch out your legs—and material quality.
-At a campsite, we find it low and not as comfortable overall as an upright model, and we do miss not having a cup holder.
-The 600-denier fabric and a powder coated steel frame is borderline overbuilt for its use, but other than costing a little more, we sure won’t complain about a tough construction.
-The Rendezvous is a great long-term purchase for certain uses.
+Chairs with a low seat height excel in places where it’s required, like an outdoor concert, or for times when it’s best to be low to the ground, like a beach.
+Of these chair types, the Alps Mountaineering Rendezvous is a standout in terms of comfort—the chair sits at a recline to stretch out your legs—and material quality.
+It's also a good value, consistently priced around $50-$70 online.
+You don’t get the ability to raise the seat like you do with the Eno Lounger DL below, but you’re not paying for it either.

 See the Alps Mountaineering Rendezvous